-Congestive Heart Failure (CHF) affects almost 5 million Americans.
+Congestive Heart Failure (CHF) affects almost 5 million Americans, many of whom are seniors.
 CHF means the heart is unable to pump effectively to deliver blood, oxygen, and nutrients to the body.

 You may be wondering how non-medical care can help a patient with CHF.
 There are many benefits, but these seven top the list.